LogtalkDotOrg/logtalk3/manuals/_sources/devtools/lgtunit.rst.txt

 https://logtalk.org/man/logtalk_tester.html

-This automation script can also be used in Windows operating-systems with selected backends by using the Bash shell included in the Git for Windows installer.
+In alternative to using the ``logtalk_tester.ps1`` PowerShell script, the Bash shell version of the automation script can also be used in Windows operating-systems with selected backends by using the Bash shell included in the Git for Windows installer.
 That requires defining a ``.profile`` file setting the paths to the Logtalk scripts and the Prolog backend executables.
-For
-example:
+For example:

 ::